MohamedTharwat21/MemexQA/README.md

 # MemexQA
-MemexQA is a project designed to tackle the challenge of real-life multimodal question answering by leveraging both visual and textual data from personal photo albums.
+MemexQA is a cutting-edge project designed to tackle the challenge of real-life multimodal question answering by leveraging both visual and textual data from personal photo albums.
+The task involves answering user queries about events or moments captured in sequences of photos, aiming to help users recover memories tied to these events.
+The model not only generates textual answers but also provides grounding photos as visual justifications, enabling users to quickly verify the provided answers.